Ravens Fan Can Be Seen Punching Chargers Fan During Fight In Stands

 At the end of the video, you see police come to break up the fight.

-We’re linking out to the video because its contents are NSFW and could be seen as offensive to some.
+We’re linking out to the YouTube version of the video because its contents are NSFW and could be seen as offensive to some.

 Should Harbaugh Have Put Flacco Back In For Second Half Against Chargers?

-Note: UPDATE: The Twitter user has since pulled down his account.
-So we’re linking to the video that’s been reported on YouTube.